thinkerers/theophile.dev/README.md

 <!-- ![theophile.dev](theophile.dev.png) -->

-theophile.dev is a dynamic, lightweight, fast portfolio/blog website.
+theophile.dev is a dynamic, lightweight&fast portfolio website.

 Handcrafted with PHP, SQLite, Typescript and OpenProps.
 It was designed to be hosted on [OVH's free web hosting](https://www.ovhcloud.com/en-gb/domains/free-web-hosting/).